satoruisaka/TwistedCollab/README.md

 ## Overview

-TwistedCollab2 is a local-first AI research assistant built on FastAPI + Ollama.
+TwistedCollab is a local-first AI research assistant built on FastAPI + Ollama.
 It provides a full-featured web UI for:

 - **RAG-augmented chat** — answers grounded in your own document collections
 - **Semantic search** — vector similarity via FAISS (`IndexFlatIP`, cosine similarity)